 HSBC customers benefit from the bank’s expansive global network with branches and ATMs located worldwide.
 When using most HSBC-branded ATMs internationally, all customers are not charged ATM withdrawal fees; however, a foreign transaction fee of 3% would apply.

-This 3% transaction fee is waived for HSBC Premier checking account customers, with eligibility being a $100,000 maintained balance in combined deposit accounts and investments, or a qualifying commercial balance.
+This 3% transaction fee is waived for HSBC Premier checking account customers, with eligibility being a $100,000 maintained balance in combined deposit accounts and investments or a qualifying commercial balance.
 If the requirements are not met, then a $50 monthly service fee would apply.

-PNC Bank charges a $5 fee for foreign ATM withdrawals and $3 for withdrawals in Puerto Rico and the U.S. Virgin Islands, plus a 3% transaction fee of the amount withdrawn.
+PNC Bank charges a $5 fee for foreign ATM withdrawals and $3 for withdrawals in Puerto Rico and the U.S. Virgin Islands, plus a 3% transaction fee for the amount withdrawn.
 These fees are waived for some customers.

 For Performance Select customers, transaction fees will be reimbursed for unlimited withdrawals and up to $20 per statement period on ATM surcharges incurred by other financial institutions.
-There is no minimum opening deposit is required if the account is opened online ($25 required otherwise.)
+There is no minimum opening deposit required if the account is opened online ($25 required otherwise.)
 Monthly linked account balances must average $25,000 or $5,000 in qualifying direct deposits, or a $25 monthly fee will be charged.

 TD Bank charges a standard $3.00 fee for withdrawing cash from non-TD ATMs plus a 3% foreign exchange fee.
 The ATM issuing the cash may still impose a usage fee for withdrawals or balance checks, and these may be reimbursed for some customers.
-TD branded ATMs can be found in the U.S. and Canada.
+TD-branded ATMs can be found in the U.S. and Canada.